tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html size="small" filename="postmanlaunchhandler" ext_print="png" ext_web="png" alt="Options to open the Postman collection" caption="Options to open the Postman collection" %}

 [Postman](docapis_postman.html) provides a powerful REST API client that many developers are familiar with.
 It allows users to customize the API key and parameters and save those values.
-Although Postman doesn't provide the in-browser experience to try out calls as with [Swagger UI](pubapis_swagger_demo.html), in many ways the Postman client is more useful, because it lets users configure and save the calls they make.
-This is what internal developers often use to save and store API calls as they test and explore the functionality.
+Although Postman doesn't provide the in-browser experience to try out calls as with [Swagger UI](pubapis_swagger_demo.html), in many ways the Postman client is more useful because it lets users configure and save the calls they make.
+Postman is what internal developers often use to save and store API calls as they test and explore the functionality.

 {% include random_ad2.html %}